 During the examination, it is also recommended that you be sure to follow all the steps as instructed.
 This includes the steps easily over-looked such as washing your hands thoroughly.
 These small steps are often the causations of failure as they are easy to forget or because of you doing them in a previous exercise you feel that it is not necessary a second time.
 It is important to remember that it is always necessary, every time.
 Also upon the start of any exercise, make sure that you understand every instruction clearly.
 If you are unsure or confused about any portion of the instructions, make sure to ask the proctor to clarify the instructions to prevent any error.

 Another tip to passing is to ensure that all the equipment and materials you need are provided for the exercise.
-If the materials or equipment are not provided, you need to ask the test administer to provide what is needed to perform the exercise safely and efficiently.
+If the materials or equipment are not provided, you need to ask the test administrator to provide what is needed to perform the exercise safely and efficiently.
 Remember to follow all safety and sanitation codes to the letter as any mistake among these two things will result in an immediate failure.

 While all this information is universally relevant, it is essential to remember that each state may perform the Certified Nursing Assistant Certification Exam differently.
 Even though you may attain your certification in one state does not mean that it will carry over to another state.
 Even though 24 different states and the District of Columbia are in use of the National Nurse Aide Assessment Program, or NNAAP, maintained by the National Council of State Boards of Nursing (NCSBN), states are allowed to use their own CNA certification exams if they so choose.
 Tests will still typically take place at Prometric Testing Centers.